Chilliwack Dyke Trail is Chilliwack's answer to Abbotsford's

 Hiking in Chilliwack - View from Chilliwack Dyke

-15. The trail is very flat, made of hard packed gravel.
+15. Chilliwack Dyke Trail is very flat, and is made of hard packed gravel.
 Though, the

 second half of the trail features a stretch of several hundred meters

 long, where gravel was somewhat loose and deep, making biking a bit